dakalab/bootup/README.md

 Use docker to boot up services, nginx-proxy/mysql/redis etc. The aim of this project is to facilitate local development and testing, and demonstrate how to run famous services in container.
 DO NOT use it in production environment directly.

+## Prerequisites

+This project uses compose format version 3.7, so it requires Docker Engine 18.06.0+ and docker-compose 1.22.0+.

 ## Getting started

 All environment variables are defined in `.env`, make sure to change them to your own before booting up services.